- Fire Safety

 Note: A GFCI is NOT a substitute for a fuse or circuit breaker as these devices are still required to protect equipment and property from overloads or short circuits that can result in fire or other damage.

-If you have any questions or concerns related to GFCI's, please contact Safety and Environmental Health Office.
+If you have any questions or concerns related to GFCI's, please contact Office of Safety.